 In order to estimate the fair value of goodwill, we also primarily use an income approach.
 The determination of impairment is made at the reporting unit level and consists of two steps.
 First, we determine the fair value of a reporting unit and compare it to its carrying amount.
 The determination of the fair value of the reporting units requires us to make significant estimates and assumptions.
-These estimates and assumptions include estimates of future revenues and expense growth rates, capital expenditures, actual future results could differ.
-Changes in assumptions regarding future results or other underlying assumptions could have a significant impact on the fair value of the reporting unit.
-Second, if the carrying amount of a reporting unit exceeds its fair value, an impairment loss is recognized for any excess of the carrying amount of the reporting unit's goodwill and other intangibles over the implied fair value as determined in Step 2 of the goodwill impairment test.
-Also, if during Step 1 of a goodwill impairment test, the implied fair value of goodwill is determined in a similar manner as how the amount of goodwill recognized in a business combination is determined, in accordance with FASB ASC Topic 805, Business Combinations.
-We would assign the fair value of goodwill equipted to a reporting unit had been acquired in a business combination and the fair value of a reporting unit of a reporting unit over the amounts assigned to its assets and liabilities of that reporting unit as if the reporting unit over the amounts assigned to its assets of approximately \$310.0 million.
-No marketing related intangibles or goodwill impairment was recorded during the three and six months ended June 30, 2013 and 2012.
+These estimates and assumptions include estimates of future revenues and expense growth rates, capital expenditures and the depreciation and amortization related to these capital expenditures, discount rates, and other inputs.
+Due to the inherent uncertainty involved in making these estimates, actual future results could differ.
+Changes in assumptions regarding future results or other underlying assumptions could have a significant impact on the fair value of the reporting unit's goodwill and other intangibles over the implied fair value as determined in Step 2 of the goodwill impairment test.
+Also, if during Step 1 of a goodwill impairment test, the implied fair value of goodwill impairment test if it is more likely than not that a goodwill impairment exists.
+During Step 2 of a goodwill impairment test, the implied fair value of goodwill is determined in a similar manner as how the amount of goodwill recognized in a business combination is determined, in accordance with FASB ASC Topic 805, Business Combinations.
+We would assign the fair value of a reporting unit as if the reporting unit over the amounts assigned to its assets and liabilities of that reporting unit as if the reporting unit over the amounts assigned to its assets and liabilities is the implied fair value of a reporting unit as if the reporting unit over the amounts assigned to its assets and liabilities is the implied fair value of a provimately \$105.5 million and marketing related intangibles assets of approximately \$310.0 million.
+No marketing related intangibles or goodwill impairment was recorded during the three and nine months ended September 30,